Junior School Policies & FAQs

 In the event of inclement weather, the School makes every effort to announce class cancellations as quickly as possible.
 In general, the Junior School follows weather closures as posted by the Houston Independent School District.
 Information regarding Junior School class cancellations will be available in a recorded message at 713.639.7700, at mfah.org, and posted at the School when possible.
 If a class is canceled for inclement weather, there are no refunds or make-ups.

-In order to protect the health of all, the School prohibits students from attending class when ill with a communicable disease or condition such as chicken pox, the flu, head lice, pink eye, or strep throat.
+In order to protect the health of all, the School prohibits students from attending class when ill with a communicable disease or condition such as chicken pox, the flu, head lice, pink eye, strep throat, or symptoms of COVID-19.
 The School reserves the right to notify parents/ guardians regarding any student who becomes ill during class and to request that said student be picked up immediately.
 The School also reserves the right to request a physician’s authorization for return to class.

 By enrolling in the program, students and their guardians acknowledge and agree that any photos, videos, pictorial images, voice recordings, or quotations including those of students taken or created by the MFAH (including without limitation any taken by any photographer or videographer paid by or volunteering for the MFAH) during or related to attending courses at the MFAH are the sole property of the MFAH and may be used in future publications, web pages, promotions, advertisements, and exhibits of the MFAH (or any other person authorized to use such images by the MFAH) without the need of any additional permission from or consideration to the student or guardian.
 By enrolling in the program, students and their guardians agree to release and waive for the student, and anyone claiming through the student, all claims based on the right of privacy, right of publicity, moral rights, or any other intellectual property rights related to the rights granted by the student to the MFAH.